virgs/rubiks-cubes-ai/README.md

 # poket-cube

 Show average time table.
 Tell the distinctions of each method.
 Show gifs.
 Explain they compete for CPU resources

 Copy the readme from https://github.com/achmand/Solving-2x2-Rubiks-Cube and adapt it

+A cube is represented by an array of colors (26).
+That way is easier to clone a clube, all we have to do is to copy the array. on the other hand...
+The rotation operations and cubelets mapping (show code) are super annoying since it includes some manual mapping.

+The abstraction allows higher order cubes..
+The solvers wouldn't work because they are stricted attached to this dimension cube.
+It would be really easy to change it.

 ```